aimms/documentation/webui/table-widget.rst

 ------------------------------------------

 ..
 Important::
-    The Date and Time picker is available in software versions from AIMMS 4.75 onwards as part of Experimental Features.
-Please reach out to User Support on how to enable Experimental Features.
+    The Date and Time picker is available in software versions from AIMMS 4.77 onwards.

 A Date and Time picker is displayed to select a date and time when a `Calendar <https://how-to.aimms.com/Articles/189/189-using-calendars-in-aimms.html>`_ is referenced in a table.
 A calendar icon appears in the cell, on hover, that represent `Calendar <https://how-to.aimms.com/Articles/189/189-using-calendars-in-aimms.html>`_ elements and the picker is displayed by either clicking the calendar icon or double clicking on the cell.